apokochito/apokochito/README.md

 - 📓 I'm studying for a Master in Computer Security.

 - 💬 Feel free to ask me about any technology, we can learn about it together.
-- ⚡ Fun fact: I love Victorian art 😍
+- ⚡ Fun fact: I love Victorian art. 😍